TBadru/lenscope/README.md

-# lenscope
+# Lenscope

-Gaze deeply into unknown regions using the power of the moon 🔭
+Gaze deeply into unknown regions using the power of the moon.

 ## What Is Lenscope?